nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 If we choose to introduce upstream snippets, the SnippetsPolicy will need to support targeting a Service, because NGF generates one upstream per Service.

-> We don't support routes that correspond the NGINX stream module -- TLSRoute, TCPRoute and UDPRoute.
+> We don't support routes that correspond to the NGINX stream module -- TLSRoute, TCPRoute, and UDPRoute.
 However,
 > because we're going to support them in the future, this proposal for SnippetsPolicy includes `stream` and `server`
 > contexts of the stream module.

-SnippetsFilter supports `http`, `server` and `location` contexts of the stream module.
+SnippetsFilter supports `http`, `server`, and `location` contexts of the stream module.

-> TLSRoute, TCPRoute and UPDRoute don't support filters.
+> TLSRoute, TCPRoute, and UPDRoute don't support filters.
 As a result, SnippetsFilter doesn't support stream-related
 > contexts.

 #### Examples